 Bending steel mesh by hand

-When working with very thin pieces of steel, it may also be possible to bend the rod by hand.
+When working with very thin pieces of steel, it may be possible to bend the rod by hand.
 However, it may be difficult to achieve an accurate bend.

 “The benefits of on-site fabrication are that you can make decisions as the project develops and adapt to the situation.
 However, it can be time-consuming while the chances of inaccurate results are far greater.”